CorentinTh/it-tools/README.md

 ![logo](.github/logo.png)

 Aggregated set of useful tools that every developer may need once in a while.
-Available [here](https://it-tools.tech).
+Available [here](https://dev.it-tools.tech).

+:warning: This is the v2 branch it features a new and fresher version of it-tools completly reworked with nuxt.
+Stay tuned to be notified when it'll go live (click `watch`) :purple_heart:

 ## Functionalities and roadmap
 Please check the [issues](https://github.com/CorentinTh/it-tools/issues) to see if some feature listed to be implemented.